atulfokk/BuySellPoint/README.md

 # BuySellPoint
 What does it do:
-A simple application for individuals who trade shares as a side hobby.
+A simple windows application for individuals who trade shares as a side hobby.
 It helps to keep track of prices of shares of your choice, and to get runtime WindowsNotification.

 Technologies:
 Python, yahoo finance.